 I had thought that this was the last public bathhouse remaining in NYC (turns out there are other more recent ones).
 The Russian & Turkish Baths at #268, as the sign says, has been here since 1892.
 The entranceway is a relatively new renovation: here’s how it appeared in 1940.
 Admission for one isn’t cheap: $48.00.
 I’ve never been in a sauna, and I’m curious about it.
 This one has a restaurant.
 Based on the video, it has an old school vibe quite unlike modern examples.

 Like other east-west streets in the East Village, small retail businesses and restaurants have arrived on the ground floors of residential buildings constructed between 1880-1915.
 Some continue the area’s Japanese theme.

-I couldn’t do much about the truck spoiling my shot of the St. Nicholas of Myra Carpatho-Russian Greek Orthodox Catholic Church, Avenue A and East 10th.
+I couldn’t do much about the truck spoiling my shot of the Saint Nicholas Carpatho Russian Orthodox Greek Catholic Church, Avenue A and East 10th.
 When constructed in 1883 the Gothic Revival building was a chapel for nearby St. Mark’s Church (see above), 2nd Avenue and East 10th, but was purchased by Eastern Orthodox faithful in 1925.
 The architect was James Renwick Jr., a pre-eminent ecclesiastical architect best known for St. Patrick’s Cathedral on 5th Avenue.